DC -- Downtown -- Cato Institute Building (1000 Mass Ave NW) -- View from...:

-Bruce Guthrie Photos Home Page: [Click here] to go to Bruce Guthrie Photos home page.
+- Bruce Guthrie Photos Home Page: [Click here] to go to Bruce Guthrie Photos home page.

-Description of Pictures: View of construction from the conference room windows.
+- Description of Pictures: View of construction from the conference room windows.

-Recognize anyone?
-If you recognize specific people (or other things) in the pictures which I haven't labeled, please identify them for the world.
-Or fill in any other descriptions you can.
+- Recognize anyone?
+If you recognize specific folks (or other stuff) and I haven't labeled them, please identify them for the world.
 Click the little pencil icon underneath the file name (just above the picture).
 Spammers need not apply.

-Copyrights: All pictures were taken by amateur photographer Bruce Guthrie (me!) who retains copyright on them.
+- Copyrights: All pictures were taken by amateur photographer Bruce Guthrie (me!) who retains copyright on them.
 Free for non-commercial use with attribution.
 See the [Creative Commons] definition of what this means.
 "Photos (c) Bruce Guthrie" is fine for attribution.
+(Commercial use folks including AI scrapers can of course contact me.)
 Feel free to use in publications and pages with attribution but you don't have permission to sell the photos themselves.
 A free copy of any printed publication using any photographs is requested.
 Descriptive text, if any, is from a mixture of sources, quite frequently from signs at the location or from official web sites; copyrights, if any, are retained by their original owners.

-Wikipedia Description: Cato Institute
+- Wikipedia Description: Cato Institute